-Augsburg's Community Service-Learning Program provides students with opportunities to understand and respond to social issues through course-embedded service experiences and civic engagement activities.
-A key component of community service-learning is reflection on and analysis of community issues in order to promote personal and educational growth and civic responsibility.
+Community Engaged Learning provides students with opportunities to understand and respond to social issues through course-embedded service experiences and civic engagement activities.
+A key component of community engaged learning is reflection on and analysis of community issues in order to promote personal and educational growth and civic responsibility.
 By connecting classroom content with service-learning experiences in the city, Augsburg students deepen their understanding of abstract course concepts while learning about pertinent and related community issues.